26 June 2016

 Historical vertical files can sometimes prove to be among the most useful collections of materials in a library or archives.
 They become especially valuable when viewed in a special local history collection and archives context.
 Sometimes an historical vertical file is the only place where one can find a ticket stub to a significant performance of a local play, a photograph of a church event, a railroad schedule, deed to a property, or a clue about just how influential an event or person may have been when it came to politics back in the day.
 We actually have had customers cry out with delight at uncovering a clue that proved key to their research in the process of going through a BDC vertical file!

-When I came aboard in 1999, we have four 36" long drawers full of files.
-Now we have fourteen 36" long drawers full of files.
+When I came aboard in 1999, we had four 36" long drawers full of files.
+Now we have twenty-five 36" long drawers full of files.
 Some vertical files had a lot of content when I came aboard in 1999.
 Some I compiled from scratch.
 Most have been added to in the passage of years.
+We completed a long-term project of integrating content from vertical files formerly maintained and held by Beaufort Branch and Hilton Head Branch libraries in early 2025.
 Some content was assembled in the course of guiding research for customers interested (most often) in other topics.
 As long as the information “fits” the collection development policy and we can properly house the material, we can find a way to organize it so researchers can find it.

 Historical vertical files are never static.
 We create new artificial collections or add to our holdings from time to time as collection development policy and circumstances merit.
-Three recent cases in point:
+We also sometimes merge files.
+Several recent examples:

 For example, I was asked about the contents of the Cram Family vertical file several months ago.
 In this instance, the file has newspaper and magazine clippings with dates ranging from 1936 to 1982: “Mrs. Ruth Cram’s Broad River Place sold to L. M. Cook” (Beaufort Gazette, 1958); “Four More Indicted in Cram Burglary Case,”(Island Packet, 1976) and “More arrested in Cram Robbery”(Beaufort Gazette, 1976); an excerpt from “Slouching towards Bluffton,” by Emma Edmunds from the Atlanta Weekly (1982); and “Mr. Harry Cram and Miss Ruth Vaux Married” (Beaufort Gazette, 1936.)